MailTape/MailTape-v1/_posts/2020-11-01-Schérazade.md

 Anaïs G: **"**It was while listening to "Pink Flamingo" that I discovered Scherazade.
 Her voice seduced me, mixing such strength and incredible sensitivity, that one remains speechless in the face of this talent.
 A multifaceted artist, who released an album in February this year, "Asile Exquis".
 An EP that we would listen to a bit like an open book, perfect for this second confinement.**"**

 ## Genevieve Artadi - Hot Mess
 Anaïs G: **"**Hot Mess is a bit like a crush.
-It’s soft, light, sensual. . .
-Genevieve mixes styles: a little destructured and electronic sometimes with a r’n’b and jazzy side assumed.
+It’s soft, light, sensual...Genevieve mixes styles: a little destructured and electronic sometimes with a r’n’b and jazzy side assumed.
 With her speechless voice she will take us into an imaginary where it is good to live!**"**

 ## The Marias - I Don't Know You
 Anaïs G: **"**When you listen to their music, you want to stop time.
-To curl up in the sheets with our lover and enjoy a sexy vibe to indulge in the pleasure of the flesh. . .
-Their soul psychedelic, wraps us in tissue paper, an exquisite sensation, full of surprise and charm.**"**
+To curl up in the sheets with our lover and enjoy a sexy vibe to indulge in the pleasure of the flesh...Their soul psychedelic, wraps us in tissue paper, an exquisite sensation, full of surprise and charm.**"**

 ## Space Captain - Secret Garden
-Anaïs G: **"** **"**
+Anaïs G: **"**Slow down the pace, take time, get back to basics.
+The Space Captain song is an ode to slow life, so let's do the same on this Sunday morning.**"**

 <p id="outroduction"> </p>